Pope will remain hospitalized as doctors treat a complex respiratory tract infection, Vatican says

-Vatican spokesman Matteo Bruni said the results of tests conducted in recent days and Monday indicate the pope is suffering from a polymicrobial respiratory tract infection that has necessitated a further change in his drug therapy.
+Vatican spokesman Matteo Bruni said the results of tests conducted in recent days and Monday indicate the pope is suffering from a polymicrobial respiratory tract infection that has necessitated a second change in his drug therapy since being hospitalized Friday.
 Scientists say polymicrobial diseases are caused by a mix of viruses, bacteria, fungi and parasites.

 There was no timeframe given for his hospitalization, which at Day 4 has already sidelined Francis for longer than a 2023 hospitalization for pneumonia.
 Bruni said the complexity of his symptoms "will require an appropriate hospital stay."

-Bruni said Francis ate breakfast and read the newspapers Monday morning after a third peaceful night.
+Bruni said Francis ate breakfast, read the newspapers and received the Eucharist on Monday after a third peaceful night.
 And in a sign Francis was still keeping up with some of the essentials of his routine, the parish priest of the Catholic Church in Gaza, the Rev. Gabriel Romanelli, reported that Francis had maintained his daily video call to the church on Friday and Saturday night.
 He sent a text message on Sunday.

 “We heard his voice.
 It's true, it was more tired,” Romanelli told Vatican News.
 “But we heard his voice clearly and he listened to us,” said the Argentine priest, whom Francis has phoned every day of the Gaza war.